approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK

 The Approov SDK is available as a NuGet package in the default `nuget.org` repository and is conveniently named `ApproovService`.
-Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovService` package.
-Additionally, you need to remove any reference to `System.Net.Http` package from the `using` directive, since a custom subclass, `ApproovHttpClient` implements its functionality and is part of the `ApproovHttpClient` package.
-The Android native bindings provided by the `ApproovService` make use of the `OkHttp` network implementation and so the `Square.OkHttp3-4.9.3` needs also to be installed.
+Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` package.
+Additionally, you might need to remove any reference to `System.Net.Http` package from the `using` directive, since a custom subclass, `ApproovHttpClient` implements its functionality and is part of the `ApproovService` package.

 Your project structure should now look like this: